-NOTE 9.
+NOTE 8.
 STOCK-BASED COMPENSATION

-Arrowhead has three plans that provide for equity-based compensation, collectively the "Plans".
-Under the 2000 Stock Option Plan, 38,000 shares of Arrowhead's Common Stock are reserved for issuance upon exercise of non-qualified stock options.
-No further grants can be made under the 2000 Stock Option Plan.
-The 2004 Equity Incentive Plan reserves 2,659,852 shares for the grant of stock options, stock appreciation rights, restricted stock awards and performance unit/share awards by the Board of Directors to employees, consultants and others.
-The 2013 Incentive Plan reserves 4,000,000 shares for the grant of stock options, stock appreciation rights, restricted stock awards and performance unit/share awards by the Board of Directors to employees, consultants and others.
-As of September 30, 2014, there were options and restricted stock units outstanding of 38,000, 2,563,518, and 1,292,000 shares of Common Stock under the 2000, 2004 and 2013 Plans, respectively.
-Also, as of September 30, 2014, there were 467,322 shares reserved for options and restricted stock units issued outside of equity compensation plans, as inducement grants to new employees.
-During the year ended September 30, 2014, no options or restricted stock units were granted under the 2004 Equity Incentive Plan, 1,324,000 options and restricted stock units were granted under the 2013 Incentive Plan, and 185,000 options and 40,000 restricted stock units were granted outside of the Plans as inducement stock options and restricted stock units to new employees.
+Arrowhead has two plans that provide for equity-based compensation.
+Under Arrowhead's 2004 Equity Incentive Plan and 2013 Incentive Plan, as of September 30, 2015, 2,537,018 and 5,088,971 shares, respectively, of Arrowhead's Common Stock are reserved for the grant of stock options, stock appreciation rights, restricted stock awards and performance unit/share award to employees, consultants and others.
+No further grants may be made under the 2004 Equity Incentive Plan.
+As of September 30, 2015, there were options granted and outstanding to purchase 2,537,018 and 2,354,000 shares of Common Stock under the 2004 Equity Incentive Plan and the 2013 Incentive Plan, respectively, and there were 877,500 restricted stock units granted and outstanding under the 2013 Incentive Plan.
+Also, as of September 30, 2015, there were 544,622 shares reserved for options and 56,667 restricted stock units issued as inducement grants to new employees outside of equity compensation plans.
+During the year ended September 30, 2015, no options or restricted stock units were granted under the 2004 Equity Incentive Plan, 1,609,000 options and 675,000 restricted stock units were granted under the 2013 Incentive Plan, and 120,000 options and 30,000 restricted stock units were granted as inducement awards to new employees outside of equity incentive plans.
+Additionally, the Company's 2000 Stock Option Plan and 38,000 stock options that were outstanding under the 2000 Stock Option Plan expired during the year ended September 30, 2015.